Nicky Rennie: Moving on and making new memories

-Readers have their say on restoring rail, Repertory's latest production and health changes
+Readers have their say on trains, royal titles and mental health support.

 Comment: I'm more your broad-brush kind of guy.